bpanel-org/bpanel-docs/docs/api-decorate.md

       } = this.props;

       const newNavItem = React.createElement(SidebarNavItem, {
-        name: metadata.name.toUpperCase(),
-        icon: 'cubes', // this is if you want to use the font awesome icon library pathname
+        pathname, // this is the current `window.location` useful for telling your navigation what url you are on ...metadata // SidebarNavItem will grab what it needs from here, e.g. name, pathName, icon, etc.
       });

       const _sidebarNavItems = existingNavItems.concat(newNavItem);